 Yoann was born in Frejus in 1983.
 He is a strong and calm man with a rugby physique, hands like beats and a friendly smile.
 When he talks about sailing, Yoann is always looking for the right word, the clearest expression.
 Boasting is not his type.

-With his diploma as a naval architect in his pocket, Yoann found his way: it was technical.
-"The preparation, the weather, the adjustments," he says, "that's what makes me vibrate.
-I have no mythology of man and the sea; I don't feel any particular pleasure in sailing alone.
-Competitive sailing is first and foremost a mechanical sport.
-For me, it's an engineering thing, especially since today we reach staggering levels of technical requirements.
-It's a universe where I feel good. »
+With his diploma in hand, Yoann found his way: it would be technical.
+The preparation, the weather, the adjustments," he says, "that's what makes me tick.
+I have no mythology of man and the sea; I don't feel any particular pleasure in sailing single-handed.
+Competitive sailing is primarily a mechanical sport.
+For me, it's an engineering thing, especially as today's technical requirements are staggering.
+It is a world where I feel good".